What are additional voluntary contributions?

 • RRSP contributions are available for other uses such as the Home Buyers’ Plan and Lifelong Learning Plan.

-How do I make Additional Voluntary Contributions?
+How do I make additional voluntary contributions?

 AVCs are deducted from your salary up to the permitted limits under the Income Tax Act.
 You may increase, decrease or stop your payroll deduction at any time.